rrooggiieerr/esphome-cc2500/README.md

 This component doesn't let you send data nor interpret the received data, you need a separate component that implements the data format needed for your hardware.
-In debug and verbose logging mode it does log all incomming trafic on the default channel with the default settings.
+In debug and verbose logging mode it does log all incoming traffic on the default channel with the default settings.

 ## Hardware required: